Catherine Ann Jones

 Catherine Ann Jones (Katherine Rao) is an American dramatist and playwright as well as an actor and short story writer.

 Awards

 Jones's 2013 book, Heal Your Self with Writing, won the Nautilus Book Award in 2014.

 Personal life

-When Jones was 19 she met the East Indian writer and novelist Raja Rao who was lecturing on Indian philosophy at the University of Texas, Austin.
+When Jones was 19 she met Indian writer and novelist Raja Rao who was lecturing on Indian philosophy at the University of Texas, Austin.
 They were married in Paris in 1965 and had one son.
 The twenty-year marriage ended in divorce in 1986.